Get an insured leased car with everything you need in a single package

 No, Complete Care does not take this into account on the premium.

 Arval can provide a driver history letter which will detail that the driver has had a lease vehicle for an agreed amount time and has incurred zero claims within this period under the Complete Care agreement.
+This will be available upon request.
+Arval cannot guarantee all insurance companies will accept the documentation they provide.

 You must contact Arval at the earliest opportunity and make sure that it is safe and legal to do so.
 Please call Arval’s driver support contact centre on 0370 600 4499 and select ‘report an accident’.